TAP DANCE RESOURCES

 The first app I go to: Anytune Pro (IOS only)

-As tap dancers, sometimes we need to slow down or speed up our music (without changing pitch) to maximize our practice time.
+As Tap dancers, sometimes we need to slow down or speed up our music (without changing pitch) to maximize our practice time.
 ‘Anytune’ does this and so much more.
 It’s absolutely packed with features which you can delve into, but it’s also user-friendly if you’re happy to stick with the simple stuff.
-I personally love that you can put markers throughout your track so that you can quickly come back to these specific time-codes, and jump between them.
+I personally love that you can put markers throughout your tracks so that you can quickly come back to these specific time-codes, and jump between them.

 It’s awesome.
 Perfect for practicing, teaching or choreographing.
 I use it everyday.

-- Water
+Water

-- Towel
+Towel

-- Mirror (the bigger the better)
+Mirror (the bigger the better)

 With these tools at the ready, you’ll be all set for a fulfilling tap dance adventure, now and into the future.